Guide to Student Services at Ohlone College

 Did You Know…?

-The Foundation hosts a number of local events on behalf of the College – including the Citizen of the Year banquet, Community Leader Day, and an annual golf tournament to benefit the College's Athletics department.
-The Foundation's scholarship program is called HOSTS (Helping One Student to Succeed) and affords Ohlone students the opportunity to receive one semester of tuition and book expenses.
+The Foundation hosts a number of local events on behalf of the College – including the Citizen of the Year gala, Community Leader Day, and a golf tournament benefitting the College's Athletics department.

-A new scholarship program specifically for Tri-City high school students which will award deserving recipients a full-ride (four semesters) of tuition and book expenses at Ohlone.
+The Ohlone Promise is a new scholarship program specifically for Tri-City high school students which will award deserving recipients a full-ride (four semesters) of tuition and book expenses at Ohlone valued at $3,600.
+The Foundation also manages a number of other scholarship programs for students.

 The Foundation also manages Ohlone's new alumni program – affording students and graduates the ability to stay informed, network and to maintain their college connection.